AusClimateService/unseen/docs/user_guide/worked_example.rst

 Model data
 ^^^^^^^^^^

-The HadGEM3-GC31-MM submission to DCPP consists of multiple forecast files - one for each initialisation date and ensemble member.
+The HadGEM3-GC31-MM submission to DCPP consists of multiple forecast files - twelve files (one for each year) for each initialisation date and ensemble member.
 We can pass a text file listing all the input forecast files to ``fileio.open_mfforecast`` and it will sort and process them into a single xarray dataset.
 We just need to order the files in the list by initialisation date and then ensemble member.